amalgam8/amalgam8.github.io/overview.md

 Since most microservices run in some kind of container environment, Amalgam8 provides convenient Docker images that can be used as microservice application base images or simply to access one or more of the components.
-The same components could, howoever, be made available and used in other ways such as from installation packages (deb, rpm, etc.) or plain executables.
+The same components could, however, be made available and used in other ways such as from installation packages (deb, rpm, etc.) or plain executables.

 Depending on the application and specific microservice, only some or all of the components may be needed.